What is Folliculitis?

 Types of superficial folliculitis include:

-- Barber’s Itch – If your hair is curly or thick, you may possess increased risk for barber’s itch.
+- Barber’s Itch – If your hair is curly or thick, you may possess an increased risk for barber’s itch.
 As the hair grows back after shaving or plucking, the hairs will often return ingrown.
 Ingrown hairs increase the chances of blockages, and therefore, inflammation.
 Barber’s itch afflicted skin may appear irritated, itchy, and red, additionally resulting in pimple-looking pustules in the area.

 - Hot Tub Folliculitis – Hot tubs represent a breeding ground for Pseudomonas aeruginosa, a bacteria that causes rashes and pus-filled bumps.
 Symptoms can appear within hours or days after a dip in a hot tub.